Text2Model: Text-based Model Induction for Zero-shot Image Classification: Our approach

+We first describe our approach, based on HNs.
+We then discuss the symmetries of the problem, and an architecture that can leverage these symmetries.

-We propose a model with an architecture consisting of two components (see Figure 1).
-A text encoder $g$ that takes natural language descriptions and transforms them into dense descriptors, and a hypernetwork $h$ that takes these dense descriptors and emits weights for a downstream classifier.
+We propose to address the T2M problem, using an HNs.
+An HN is a model that outputs the weights of another model \cite{ha2016hypernetworks}.
+In our case, it receives a set of textual descriptions of classes to be recognized, and outputs the weights of a classifier that can discriminate them.
+Figure \ref{fig:architecture} illustrates our architecture.
+It has two components.
+First, a text encoder $g$ takes natural language descriptions and transforms them into dense descriptors; and second, an HN $h$ takes these dense descriptors and emits weights for a downstream classifier.
 In this paper, we do not impose any special properties on the text encoder $g$.
 It can be any model trained using language data (no need for multi-modal data).
-Interestingly, the text-to-model setup imposes certain invariance and equivariance properties that the HN should obey.
-We now discuss these properties and then derive the proper architecture that captures these properties (See Figure \ref{fig:equivariance}).